 - Play Wales worked with the University of Gloucestershire to produce two reports that present the findings of two small-scale research projects, the first exploring how local authorities responded to the introduction of the duty to assess sufficient play opportunities for children and the second a follow-up looking back over the past year and forward to the commencement of the second part of the Duty, to secure sufficient play opportunities for children.

 All this has contributed to more children having time, freedom and permission to play.
-There is still work to be done to make Wales a place where we recognise and provide for every child’s play needs – add your voice to help us do more.
+There is still work to be done to make Wales a place where play is respected for its critical importance to childhood.– add your voice to help us do more.